If you have additional questions or concerns about your camper’s medical care, email us at email@example.com

 When are meds given out?

-Medication is given out at meals from Monday lunch to Friday lunch and bedtimes beginning Monday night.
+Medication is given out at meal times and bedtime in the duration of camp.
 If a medication has to be taken outside of the normal distribution times, that will be noted by the nurse and given at the prescribed time.

 How should I pack my camper’s meds?